ibm-cloud-docs/Backup/backup-portal.md

 ### Dashboard
 {: #portaldashboard}

 The Dashboard provides notifications and summary information about servers, backups, restores, and activity in your site.
 In the What’s new section, you can see the newest {{site.data.keyword.backup_full}} Announcements along with unconfigured agent information.
-Such a {{site.data.keyword.backup_notm}} agent can be configured by clicking the Configure Now link or by clicking the computers tab.
+Such an {{site.data.keyword.backup_notm}} agent can be configured by clicking the Configure Now link or by clicking the computers tab.

 For more